Hydrogen cryomagnetics

 Any use of hydrogen cryomagnetics requires careful consideration of hydrogen safety.

 Hydrogen cryomagnetics is concept distinct from the use of higher temperature gaseous hydrogen as a coolant in power plant turbines.

 Origins

-The term hydrogen cryomagnetics was first used publicly at an Institute of Physics conference held in Manchester England in April 2010.
+The term hydrogen cryomagnetics was first used in a text panel forming part of an article by Professor WJ Nuttall and Professor BA Glowacki published in July 2008 in Nuclear Engineering International.
+The concept was returned to in an Institute of Physics conference held in Manchester England in April 2010.
 The presentation was delivered by Professor WJ Nuttall and co-authored by Professor BA Glowacki and Dr L Bromberg.
-The journey to the term had involved thinking around Hydrogen as a Fuel and as a Coolant – from the superconductivity perspective.
+The journey to the term also involved thinking around Hydrogen as a Fuel and as a Coolant – from the superconductivity perspective.
 Earlier related consideration of liquid hydrogen as a cryogenic coolant includes work by Glowacki and co-authors from 2005 and 2006.
 The concept of hydrogen cryomagnetics has been further elaborated and discussed in 2012, 2015 and 2019.

 Attributes

 The emergence of hydrogen cryomagnetics can be expected to benefit from the development of strong industrial interest in liquid hydrogen that can be expected to occur for other reasons, including the growth of a general hydrogen economy and the need to transport and store bulk hydrogen.
 Global interest is growing in the emergence of a hydrogen economy in which hydrogen is a low-carbon energy carrier sourced from renewables (green hydrogen) or alternatively from natural gas with carbon capture and storage (this is sometimes termed "blue hydrogen").
 When pipelines are unavailable. the use of liquefied hydrogen for the bulk transport and distribution of hydrogen molecules has been found to be the more efficient than high pressure gas cylinders when moving the large quantities over the large distances.
 Hydrogen (as liquid or gas) is an energy storage system in competition with electric battery technology.
 Hydrogen wins out over batteries for the largest quantitites of energy stored over the longest period.
 Hydrogen fuel cells are win out over battery electric technologies for the heaviest forms of transportation - such as trains, trucks and buses Hydrogen technology is in competition with battery technology and gaseous hydrogen technology is in competition with liquid hydrogen technology.
 As these competitive forces pay out it is quite possible that a significant role will emerge for liquid hydrogen as a stationary long-term and large-scale energy storage system and fuelling system for heavier vehicles.
 In such scenarios, the emerging economic role of liquid hydrogen production and distribution can be expected to greatly favour the subsequent use of hydrogen in cryomagnetic applications.